Free LSD

 Free LSD is the third and final studio album by hardcore punk band Off!.
 It was released on September 30, 2022, by Fat Possum Records.
 It is their first album in eight years, and the follow-up to 2014's Wasted Years.

-The album is used as the soundtrack to a science fiction movie of the same name due for release in 2024, written and directed by guitarist Dimitri Coats, with band members in starring roles.
+The album is used as the soundtrack to a science fiction movie of the same name released in 2023, written and directed by guitarist Dimitri Coats, with band members in starring roles.

 Background

 On July 30, 2022, Off! announced the release of their first album in eight years, along with the single "War Above Los Angeles".
 The single's music video features appearances by David Yow, Don Nguyen, Chloe Dykstra, James Duval, and D.H.
 Peligro in his final recording before his death.

 Tour

 In support of the album, the band announced a North American tour, starting on October 24, 2022, at the Valley Bar in Phoenix, Arizona, and finishing on December 17, 2022, at the Lodge Room in Los Angeles, California.

 However, on October 24, 2022, Off! announced they had to postpone the tour due to drummer Justin Brown having to be hospitalized.